ZGrauer/Vacation-Planner/README.md

     });
 ```

 Styling of the UI can be changed using CSS in file `.\css\style.css`.
 Comments within this file denote groupings and organization of code.
-The other `*.css` files are required by Bootstrap, which is used for various UI features and can be left alone.
+The other `*.css` files are required by Bootstrap, which is used for UI features such as tooltips, alerts, layout and can be left alone.
 Use `.\css\style.css` to override any Bootstrap stylings.